 Reducing the burden of cancer in our community is one of the Government’s priority areas.

-Since 2008, the Ministry of Health has led a systematic and co-ordinated approach to cancer control through a national work programme involving District Health Boards (DHBs) and regional cancer networks.
-The national programme provides a strategic focus for cancer control and for system-wide improvements across cancer services.
+Since 2008, the Ministry of Health has led a systematic and coordinated approach to cancer control through a national work programme involving district health boards (DHBs) and regional cancer networks.
+The national programme provides a focus for cancer control and for system-wide improvements across cancer services.